21st Conference on Atmospheric and Oceanic Fluid Dynamics 19th Conference on Middle Atmosphere, June 26-30, 2017, Portland, Oregon

 The 21st Conference on Atmospheric and Oceanic Fluid Dynamics and the 19th Conference on Middle Atmosphere, sponsored by the American Meteorological Society and organized by the AMS Committee on Atmospheric and Oceanic Fluid Dynamics/Middle Atmosphere, will be held 26-30 June 2017 at the Portland Marriott Downtown Waterfront in Portland, OR.
 A preliminary program as well as registration, hotel, and general information will be posted on the AMS website (http://www.ametsoc.org) by early April 2017.

 Papers are solicited in all areas of atmospheric and oceanic fluid dynamics spanning theory, observations, and modeling.
 We especially welcome papers describing idealized or process-based modeling studies.
-The AOFD committee would like to highlight three special sessions: (1) Planetary Atmospheres and Oceans, including all aspects of fluid dynamics on planetary bodies other than Earth; (2) Dynamics of Past and Future Climates, with a particular emphasis on conceptual models of changes in Earth’s climate and (3) Ocean Submesoscale Dynamics.
+The AOFD committee would like to highlight three special sessions: (1) Planetary Atmospheres and Oceans, including all aspects of fluid dynamics on planetary bodies other than Earth; (2) Dynamics of Past and Future Climates, with a particular emphasis on conceptual models of changes in Earth’s climate and (3) Ocean Submesoscale Dynamics which will honor the contributions of Prof. Jim McWilliams.
 A full list of proposed sessions will be provided on the meeting website; the final session topics will be based on the number and topics of abstracts received.

 We would also like to draw attention to two joint sessions with the Middle Atmosphere meeting: (1) Troposphere-Stratosphere Coupling and (2) Transport and Mixing.
 For the former, abstracts exploring the coupling between the middle atmosphere and troposphere with the ocean are especially encouraged.
 Transport and Mixing is area where recent advances in our understanding of chemical and age transport in the middle atmosphere potentially connect with advances in chemical transport in the troposphere and biogeochemical transport in the oceans.